Rude Removal

-"Rude Removal" (also known as Dexter's Rude Removal) is a cartoon segment originally produced for the animated television series Dexter's Laboratory for Cartoon Network.
-It was intended to air as part of an episode from the second season, but was banned and rejected due to the characters swearing even though the swear words were censored.
-In the segment, Dexter and Dee Dee are accidentally split into two pairs, a polite pair and a rude pair, with the latter depicted as using profanity with bleep censorship.
+"Rude Removal" is an episode segment in the second season of Cartoon Network's animated television series Dexter's Laboratory.
+Hanna-Barbera produced it in 1997 as part of the second season, but was left unaired due to foul language.
+In the segment, Dexter and Dee Dee are accidentally split into two pairs, one polite and one rude, with each respectively having British and New York accents.
+The latter is depicted as using profanity with bleep censorship.
 The segment was only screened at some animation festivals before finally being released online by Adult Swim on January 22, 2013.

 Plot

 Dexter invents the Rude Removal System, a machine to remove the rudeness from his sister Dee Dee.
 However, Dee Dee thinks Dexter is the one who is rude.
 They start fighting and both wind up in the machine.
-Inadvertently, the Rude Removal System is activated, splitting the pair into well-behaved and rude halves, with the well behaved duplicates speaking with English accents, and the rude duplicates speaking with New York City accents while using profanity.
-The rude pair harbors destructive tendencies by insulting their mother and destroying the house and Dexter's lab.
-Dexter and Dee Dee trick their rude halves back into the Rude Removal System and reverse the process, combining the rude and polite halves and resolving the problem.
-The segment ends with Dexter and Dee Dee's mother holding a bar of soap, poised to wash the filthy words from their mouths before it cuts to black.
+Inadvertently, the Rude Removal System is activated, splitting the pair into well-behaved and rude halves, with the well-behaved duplicates speaking with English accents, and the rude duplicates speaking with New York City accents while using profanity.
+The rude pair harbor destructive tendencies by embarrassing their mother while she has her friends over and wrecking the house, prompting her to tell them off and send them to their rooms.
+Soon, the nice pair manage to trick their rude halves back into the Rude Removal System and reverse the process by reactivating it to combine the rude and polite halves.
+The segment ends with Dexter and Dee Dee's very angry mother standing in front of them holding a bar of soap, poised to wash the filthy words from their mouths before the short cuts to black.

 Production

 The "Rude Removal" segment was produced during the second season of Dexter's Laboratory in 1997, and features a seven-minute runtime.
 It was directed by Rob Renzetti and storyboarded by Chong Lee and Craig McCracken, the latter of whom did confirm that he never had a copy, and neither did creator Genndy Tartakovsky.
 Main cast member Jeff Bennett did not participate in a voice role throughout this segment.
 The segment was never broadcast on television.
 Series creator Genndy Tartakovsky commented that "standards didn't like it".
 Linda Simensky, then-vice president of original programming for Cartoon Network, said "I still think it's very funny.
 It probably would air better late at night."
 After being asked about it on his Tumblr page, Calvin Wong, writer and storyboard artist for Regular Show, said that Cartoon Network denied that it was in their media library.
-The title card depicted Dee Dee flipping viewers the bird, and Dexter mooning at the audience.
+The title card depicted Dee Dee giving the finger and Dexter mooning at the audience.